risc0/risc0-foundry-template/README.md

 To build your application, you'll need to make changes in three folders:

-- write the code you want proven in the [methods] folder
+- write the code you want proven in the [methods/guest](./methods/guest/) folder.
-- write the on-chain part of your project in the [contracts] folder
+- write the on-chain part of your project in the [contracts](./contracts/) folder.
-- write the guest interface in the [cli] folder
+- adjust the publisher example in the [apps](./apps/) folder.

 ### Configuring Bonsai